Vaman971/my-portfolio/README.md

 ## 🔒 Authentication

-- Admin access is restricted to the email set in ``.
+- Admin access is restricted to the email set in `ADMIN_EMAIL`.
 - Supports **GitHub** and **Google** login via NextAuth.

 ---